 Is your country missing from the map?
 You can help change that!

-- NGO representatives, scientists, and concerned citizens: Urge officials from your government’s fisheries and environment agenciesto actively and publicly support science-based ICCAT measures for makos, as proposed by Senegal, Canada, and others.
-Take action.
+- NGO representatives, scientists, and concerned citizens: Urge officials from your government’s fisheries and environment agencies to actively and publicly support science-based ICCAT measures for makos, as proposed by Senegal, Canada, and others.
+Those in the EU can join our Rally for Makos and ask their Fisheries and Environment Ministers to help shift the EU’s position.
+If you’re a scuba diver, join #Divers4Makos around the world.
+Or get in touch with us to see how else you could help.

 - Government officials from fisheries agencies: Let us know if your country supports science-based ICCAT limits for makos, and what your government will do to help ensure they get adopted this year.
-Click here to get on the map!
+Send us a message to get on the map!

 - Government officials from environment agencies: Remind your fisheries counterparts of your country’s CITES obligations for preventing unsustainable mako trade, and encourage them to declare full support for the catch limits advised by ICCAT scientists.
-Click here for more info.
+Get in touch for more info.

 The Champions & Obstacles

-At the ICCAT 2019 annual meeting last November, Senegal and Canada led an initiative to establish the science-based shortfin mako limits advised by scientists.
+At the ICCAT 2019 annual meeting, Senegal and Canada led an initiative to establish the science-based shortfin mako limits advised by scientists.

 Their proposal was co-sponsored by the Gambia, Gabon, Panama, Liberia, Guatemala, Angola, El Salvador, and Egypt.